Oral Cancer: Radiation Therapy

 There are 2 main types of radiation therapy:

 Internal radiation (brachytherapy).
 Radioactive material is placed in or near the area of cancer.
-The radiation material may be in flexible tubes called catheters or metal rods.
+The radiation material may be put in flexible tubes called catheters or metal rods that were put in during surgery.
 The radiation only travels a very short distance to kill the nearby cancer cells.

 Deciding on a radiation treatment plan